lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-12-05-History_of_Proof_Assistants.md

 I mostly recall mathematicians regardeding computers with something close to contempt.
-Even some logicians regarded formalised mathematics as impossible, somehow fixating on Gödel's incompleteness or the notorious proof of 1+1=2 on page 360.
+Even some logicians regarded formalised mathematics as impossible, somehow fixating on Gödel's incompleteness or that notorious proof of 1+1=2 on page 360.
 Regarding my work formalising big chunks of ZF theory, someone commented "only for finite sets obviously".
-That's over.

 My EU-funded [ALEXANDRIA](https://www.cl.cam.ac.uk/~lp15/Grants/Alexandria/) project started in 2017.
 My team formalised more advanced and deep mathematics